-To put things in perspective, posted below is the excerpt from the PNA article.
+To put things in perspective, posted below is an excerpt from Maynilad’s official New Water project launch announcement.
 Some parts in boldface…

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.

 Thank you for reading.
 If you find this article engaging, please click the like button below and also please consider sharing this article to others.
 If you are looking for a copywriter to create content for your special project or business, check out my services and my portfolio.
 Feel free to contact me with a private message.
 Also please feel free to visit my Facebook page Author Carlo Carrasco and follow me on Twitter at @HavenorFantasy as well as on Tumblr at https://carlocarrasco.tumblr.com/and on Instagram at https://www.instagram.com/authorcarlocarrasco/